 The engine air intake components should be checked at the interval indicated in Table 5-1.
-The frequency of cleaning or replacing air cleaner filter elements is primarily determined by the conditions in which the genset operates.
-The standard air cleaner and optional heavy duty air cleaner contain a paper cartridge filter element which can be cleaned and reused if not damaged, or discarded and replaced
+The frequency of cleaning or replacing air cleaner filter elements is primarily determined by the conditions that the generator set operates in.
+The standard air cleaner and optional heavy duty air cleaner contain a paper cartridge filter element which can be cleaned and reused if not damaged, or discarded and replaced.

-.
-To Service the Air Cleaner.
+To Service the Air Cleaner: See Figure 5-5 and 5-6.

-- 1. Loosen fastener(s) and remove air cleaner housing end cap. - 2.
-Remove the air filter element from the filter housing. - To clean, blow low pressure compressed air (30 psi/207 kPa) through the element from the clean side.
+- 1, Loosen fastener(s) and remove air cleaner housing end cap. - 2.
+Remove the air filter element from the filter housing. - 3.
+To clean, blow low pressure compressed air (30 psi/207 kPa) through the element from the clean side.
 Hold the nozzle at least 1 inch (25 mm) away to avoid damaging the element. - 4.
-Soak the filter for at least 15 minutes in water and Donaldsons D1400 solvent to remove soot, carbon and dirt. - Rinse with clean water (low pressure) and allow to air dry.
+Soak the filter for at least 15 minutes in water and Donaldsons D1400 solvent (or equivalent other cleaning solvent) to remove soot and carbon as well as dirt. - Rinse with clean water (low pressure) and allow to air dry.
 Do not blow dry with compressed air.
 Reinstall when the filter element is dry.
 Replace the filter after two cleanings to avoid restricting the airflow.